KvngJamesII/final/replit.md

 ## Overview

-OTP King is a web application that provides virtual phone numbers for SMS verification and OTP (One-Time Password) reception.
-The platform features a dual-interface system: a user-facing homepage for browsing and using virtual numbers from different countries, and an administrative panel for managing numbers, users, and system settings.
+OTP King is a fullstack web application that provides virtual phone numbers for SMS verification and OTP reception.
+The platform operates as a unified service where users can browse virtual numbers by country, receive SMS messages on temporary numbers, manage credits, and use a referral system.
+The application includes separate interfaces for regular users, moderators, and administrators, with comprehensive wallet and payment integration through Paystack.

-The application allows users to:
-- Browse virtual numbers by country
-- Receive SMS messages on temporary numbers
-- Track their usage history
-- Earn credits through referrals

-Administrators can:
-- Upload and manage phone number pools by country
-- Monitor user activity and statistics
-- Configure SMS API integrations
-- Send notifications and announcements
-- Toggle maintenance mode
-- Manage user accounts (ban/unban)

 ## User Preferences